apache/cordova-docs/docs/en/edge/guide/getting-started/android/index.md

         <package_name> is the package name, e.g. com.YourCompany.YourAppName
         <project_name> is the project name, e.g. YourApp (Must not contain spaces and dashes)

-- If you're getting an 'An unexpected error occurred" error, try the command again prefixed with `sudo`
+- If you get an __An unexpected error occurred__ error, try the command again prefixed with `sudo`

 - Launch Eclipse, and select menu item **New Project**:
     ![](img/guide/getting-started/android/eclipse_new_project.png)
 - Select the directory you used for `<project_folder_path>`
 - Click Finish.

-If your project has a red X indicating there is a problem follow these additional steps:
+If your project has a red __X__ indicating there is a problem follow these additional steps:

-- Right click on the project folder.
+- Right-click on the project folder.
-- In the Properties dialog that is displayed select Android from the navigation pane.
+- In the resulting __Properties__ dialog, select __Android__ from the navigation pane.
-- For the project build target select the highest Android API level you have installed.
+- For the project build target, select the highest Android API level you have installed.
-- Click OK
+- Click __OK__
-- Then from the Project menu bar item select Clean.
-- This should correct all the errors in the project.
+- Select __Clean__ from the __Project__ menu.
+This should correct all the errors in the project.

 5A.
 Deploy to Emulator
 ----------------------

-- Right click the project and go to **Run As &gt; Android Application**
+- Right-click the project and go to **Run As &gt; Android Application**
 - Eclipse asks you to select an appropriate AVD.
 If there isn't one, then you'll need to create it.

 __NOTE:__ For a faster experience, use an Intel-based emulator image.